pharo-project/pharo-ci/repository/CI-Integration.package/CICommandLineHandler.class/README.md

 	--next          		use the next open issue for the selected action --update-issue     	if specified updates the issue with integration information

-	--url          			describe the repository where the ConfigurationOf is --update-issue     	describe wich ConfigurationOf we want to load and test
+	url          			describe the repository where the ConfigurationOf is aConfigurationOf     	describe wich ConfigurationOf we want to load and test

 Documentation:
 The CI command line handler interacts with the issue tracker, loads slice or configuration and tests submitted code.